ChrisM09/KNX-Bus-Dump/README.md

 # KNX Bus Dumper
-A tool to listen on a KNX bus via TPUART and the Calimero Project suite and to dump the data from the packets into a Wireshark-compatible hex dump.
+A tool to listen on a KNX bus via TPUART and the Calimero Project suite and to dump the data from the telegrams/packets into a Wireshark-compatible hex dump.

 # Prerequisites